|Covering Vintage Hifi Amplifiers & Receivers 1950s-date

 We know how other techs think, sadly only by the rule book, it must have an 'xx' there as the designer put it there.
 But the designer was on a budget & done it as cheap as possible with average quality components of low spec, nearly all post 1969 designs are limited purposely to stop complainers.
 To cut costs further is the truth by the mid 1970s even.
 We do read a lot of the Hifi books by G.A.
 Briggs, Hifi Yearbooks & Magazines & anything we can find as we write on other pages.
 We like to know of the old ideas & many of them we do agree with, but what they accept as "Good Sound" we know they are far behind for what today's spec we can upgrade with & buyers of new items were forever 'upgrading' in search of what will never be sold commercially, the Back to the Future joke of "They're not getting the good stuff yet" is more like "They'll never get the real Best as they'll not buy again".
 Reading the Hifi News magazines currently seeing how Hifi was treated & sold in the press & accepted by others is fascinating, puts it in context & be sure we write interesting things that we see amid these pages.
 Fresh Ideas & a condensing of Hifi in the 1958-1980 years will only grow in how unique this site is.
 But don't call us 'experts', please...

-We dared to dig deeper into Hifi trying and learning things by educated trial & error that most are too afraid to try.
+By using educated trial & error that most are too afraid to try.
+It takes much learning.
 Now we have reached a 'perfection' in things Transistor & Valve Audio circuits, if forever learning as you'll never know it all.
 All our own upgrade ideas based on our research with much testing & comparing to know further, as well as be sure they are good in use.
 You can get us to upgrade your amp, knowing that we know what we are doing & you'll have a taste of Hifi Heaven as we write much on.
 We now are offering Upgrading-Rebuilding of certain Amplifiers.
 This doesn't mean we are interested in Forum type chatter, know-alls or trolls or giving advice beyond what is here.
 We'll reply always if you want to buy, have bought, want to discuss buying or have interesting constructive questions, as these can inspire sections we add on here.
 The Hifi site was only started 2011 with a one-page section, based on what we'd found over 20 years before, but quickly grew from the blog-type writing into what is today, if some older sections are left as they show an interesting earlier viewpoint.

 We are interested in Vintage Amplifiers & Receivers both the quality & quirky, but mediocrity & cheapness in anything disappoints us so we stay clear.
 We want buyers to try the Great Early Hifi Stuff, ie pre the CD era, we are seeking it out for our own interests & do sell much of it on, all Serviced & Upgraded.
 There are people out there recapping & repairing amps, but we go way further with subtle Design Based proven ideas, you'll not find anyone like us & probably won't as it takes certain thought.